Friday, 10 October 2014

-People of different age groups talk about different things when they meet up.
-Many of my friends seem to looking for the real meaning of life.
-One guy actually goes around paths not frequently scaled upon along God forsaken regions of the world like interior of Kashmir, rural Punjab and remotes areas of Thailand in search of The Truth.
-In fact, he has found some interesting discoveries about himself.
-His chronic age old medical malady has miraculously disappeared from his system baffling care providers and himself alike.
-He attributes it to his chance encounters with sages who carry with them an aura that defies logical scientific explanation.
-Like a drug, he keeps on his pilgrimage and the search.
+People of different age groups talk about various subjects when they meet.
+Many of my friends seem to be searching for the real meaning of life.
+One guy actually travels along paths that are rarely walked, through regions of the world like the interior of Kashmir, rural Punjab, and remote areas of Thailand, in search of The Truth.
+In fact, he has made some interesting discoveries about himself.
+His longstanding medical condition has miraculously disappeared, baffling both healthcare providers and himself.
+He believes this is due to his chance encounters with sages who possess an aura that defies logical scientific explanation.
+Like a drug, he continues his pilgrimage and quest.

-Another friend found some rather ground breaking discovery in his research into Hinduism.
-His research, however, will not be approved by any academic professional as his source of research is...
+Another friend made a rather groundbreaking discovery in his research into Hinduism.
+However, his research is unlikely to be approved by any academic professional because his source is...
 Youtube!

-In the course of his 'research', he heard of some revolutionary things about Hindu religion.
-When I mentioned about the bastardisation of the religion by the introduction of the caste system by the Brahmin clan, he vehemently disagreed that it was a Brahmin invention.
-He proposed that the early practitioners of the Hindu way of life along the Indus River and Indus Valley had already discovered different individuals' varied temperaments and attitudes.
-Hence, they understood that different individuals are suited for different line of work; the intellectual or those with solid thinking faculties would be doing works related to worship, law, healing and leadership; those with raw power and quick temperament will be the fighters and guardians; those with financial skills as merchants; those dextrously skilled as hard smiths, goldsmiths, masons etc.; simpletons happy with repetitive non challenging menial works and so on.
+During his 'research', he learned of some revolutionary ideas about the Hindu religion.
+When I mentioned the bastardisation of the religion through the introduction of the caste system by the Brahmin clan, he vehemently disagreed that it was a Brahmin invention.
+He suggested that early practitioners of the Hindu way of life along the Indus River and in the Indus Valley had already recognised the different temperaments and attitudes of various individuals.
+Therefore, they understood that different people are suited for different types of work: those with strong thinking faculties would engage in worship, law, healing, and leadership; individuals with raw power and quick tempers would be fighters and guardians; those with financial skills would be merchants; the dexterously skilled would be hard smiths, goldsmiths, masons, etc.; and simpletons happy with repetitive, non-challenging, menial tasks, and so forth.

-This workforce hierarchy was not created to confine skills to stay within a family but rather to reap the benefits of everybody's aptitude and ensure that the workforce is always ready for society.
-Somehow, along the way, things got lost in translation, and the work distribution system became a restrictive, condescending system to divide and rule society.
+This workforce hierarchy was not designed to confine skills within a family, but rather to harness everyone's abilities and ensure the workforce is always prepared for society.
+However, somewhere along the line, things got lost in translation, and the work distribution system became a restrictive, condescending mechanism to divide and rule society.

 No comments: